wxGlade/wxGlade/README.txt

 Installation
 ------------
-If you are reading this file, you already did all the necessary :-) To start the program, enter ``python wxglade.py`` in your shell
+To start the program, enter ``python wxglade.py`` in your shell or use whatever is required to start a python application on your platform.
+If you want to build a GUI for wxPython Classic or Phoenix:
+Start wxGlade in your target version - if it runs under Phoenix, it will create Phoenix code.

 Documentation
 -------------
-The wxGlade documentation is available in two formats.
-The documentation in HTML format is located in ``docs/html`` and documentation in PDF format is stored ``docs/pdf``.

-There is also an short introductory tutorial in the ``docs/`` subdirectory.
+There's a tutorial in the docs subdirectory.

 Submitting Issues
 -----------------
 Writing a helpful bug report is easy if you follow some hints.
 The items below should help you to integrate useful information.
 They are not an absolute rule